alvinwan/self_grade/README.md

 The script by default looks for `\Question{...}` commands, and for each question, looks for `\Part` commands.
 The outputted file is saved to the current directory.

 # Gradescope Autograder

+Simply zip the `autograder/` directory's contents, and upload to the relevant Gradescope autograder configuration.
+The script simply adds up the score.